 '''

+#define epicsEventWaitOK epicsEventOK

+#define epicsEventWaitError epicsEventError

 typedef enum {

-epicsEventWaitOK, epicsEventWaitTimeout, epicsEventWaitError

-}epicsEventWaitStatus;
+epicsEventEmpty,

+epicsEventFull

-typedef enum {epicsEventEmpty,epicsEventFull} epicsEventInitialState;
+} epicsEventInitialState;

-class epicsEvent{
+class epicsEvent {

 public:

-epicsEvent(epicsEventInitialState initial=epicsEventEmpty);

-~epicsEvent();
+epicsEvent ( epicsEventInitialState initial = epicsEventEmpty );

+~epicsEvent ();

+void trigger ();

+void signal () { this->trigger(); }

-void signal();
+void wait ();

-void wait(); /blocks until full/
+/ blocks until full /

-bool wait ( double timeOut ); / false if empty at time out /
+bool wait ( double timeOut ); / false if still empty at time out /

+bool tryWait ();

-bool tryWait(); / false if empty /
+/ false if empty /

-void show( unsigned level ) const;
+void show ( unsigned level ) const;

-class invalidSemaphore {}; / exception /
+class invalidSemaphore; / exception payload /

 private:

 . . .

 };

 '''

 Method Meaning epicsEvent An epicsEvent can be created empty or full.
-If it is created empty then a wait issued before a signal will block.
+If it is created empty then a wait issued before a trigger will block.
 If created full then the first wait will always succeed.
-Multiple signals may be issued between waits but have the same effect as a single signal. ~epicsEvent Remove the event and any resources it uses.
+Multiple triggers may be issued between waits but have the same effect as a single trigger. ~epicsEvent Remove the event and any resources it uses.
 Any further use of the semaphore result in unknown (most certainly bad) behavior.
-No outstanding take can be active when this call is made. signal Signal the event i.e. ensures that the next or current call to wait completes.
-This method may be called from a vxWorks or RTEMS interrupt handler. wait() Wait for the event. wait(double timeOut) Similar to wait except that if event does not happen the call completes after the specified time out.
-The return value is true if the event was signalled, false if it timed out. tryWait() Similar to wait except that if event does not happen the call completes immediately.
-The return value is true if an unused event has already been signalled, false if not. show Display information about the semaphore.
+No outstanding take can be active when this call is made. trigger Trigger the event i.e. ensures that the next or current call to wait completes.
+This method may be called from a vxWorks or RTEMS interrupt handler. signal A synonym for trigger, provided for backwards compatibility. wait() Wait for the event to be triggered. wait(double timeOut) Similar to wait except that if event does not happen the call completes after the specified time out.
+The return value is true) if the event was triggered, false if it timed out. tryWait() Similar to wait except that if event has not already been triggered the call completes im- mediately.
+The return value is true if an unused event has already been signalled, false if not. show Display information about the epicsEvent.
 The information displayed is architecture de- pendent.